Why Facebook Ads Fail Roofers (And When They Actually Work)

 • Build custom audiences based on engagement with previous stages

-• Develop stage-appropriate creative for each segment
+• Develop stage-appropriate creative for each segment (prioritize short-form vertical video)

 • Set appropriate budgets that increase for warmer audiences